 Beyond any focus on talent, deployment of new technologies, and a broad transformation agenda, the industry’s top performers follow several practices that foster a stronger partnership between technology and the business.

 At top-performing IT organizations, 57% say their senior leaders are very involved in strategic planning, while in the bottom quartile, only 17% of senior leaders do so.

-At these top-player’s organizations, IT and business teams are much more likely to work together to both develop and deliver the agreed technology strategy.
-In fact, top-quartile respondents has their business and IT co-creation to be nearly 3 times likely than their bottom-quartile peers.
+At these top-player organizations, IT and business teams are much more likely to work together to both develop and deliver the agreed technology strategy.
+In fact, top-quartile respondents have their business and IT co-creation to be nearly 3 times more likely than their bottom-quartile peers.
 What’s more, top players are more than 4 times likelier than their bottom-quartile peers to have a digitally integrated or fully digital operating model.

-Need more insights about IT industry?
+Need more insights about the IT industry?
 Check out our FREE reports: